Hair Analysis

 Mao et al (2014) stated that trace elements play an important role in maintaining the normal metabolic and immune function.
 The onset of recurrent respiratory tract infection (RRI) is associated with the immune function, genetic factors and nutritional status.
 However, the association between the levels of trace elements and RRI remains inconclusive.
 These researchers investigated the alterations of hair levels of zinc (Zn), copper (Cu) and iron (Fe) in Chinese children with RRI by performing a meta-analysis.
 A pre-defined electronic databases search was performed to identify eligible studies for the analysis of hair Zn, Cu or Fe levels in Chinese children with RRI.
 A total of 13 studies were included; RRI patients displayed significantly lower levels of hair Zn (13 studies, random effects standard mean difference (SMD): - 1.215, 95 % CI: - 1.704 to - 0.725, p < 0.0001), Cu (11 studies, random effects SMD: - 0.384, 95 % CI: - 0.717 to - 0.052, p = 0.023) and Fe (12 studies, random effects SMD: - 0.569, 95 % CI: - 0.827 to - 0.312, p < 0.0001) compared with controls.
 No evidence of publication bias was observed.
 Sensitivity analysis did not change the results significantly.
 The authors concluded that deficiency of Zn, Cu and Fe may be contributing factors for the susceptibility of RRI in Chinese children.
 However, more studies in different ethnicities should be performed in the future.

 Wei et al (2015) compared the hair cortisol levels between patients with depression and healthy controls.
 Hair cortisol levels of 22 first-episodic and 13 recurrent female patients with depression and 30 healthy controls were measured and compared using the electrochemiluminescence immunoassay.
 The relationship between hair cortisol levels and Hamilton depression scale (HAMD) or Hamilton anxiety scale (HAMA) scores were also examined.
 Before disease episode, no significant differences were observed among healthy controls, first-episodic patients and recurrent patients.
 In disease episode, the hair cortisol level in first-episodic patients was significantly higher than that in healthy controls or recurrent patients, while no significant difference was observed between recurrent patients and healthy controls.
 No significant correlation was found between HAMD or HAMA scores and hair cortisol levels in patients.
 The authors concluded that these findings indicated that hair cortisol levels increased in disease episode in first-episodic, but not recurrent patients with depression, which may suggest that episodes of disease have influence on cortisol levels.
-The main drawbacks of this study were:
+The main drawbacks of this study were:- long-term effects of anti-depressants on the results cannot be excluded without detailed medication information of the recurrent patients, and

 - sample sizes were relatively small.